-The mean Arctic char CPUE and BPUE fluctuated slightly over the four sampling occasions; however, these differences were not statistically significant.
-Arctic char ranged in age from 0+ to 4+, with five age classes present.
+Arctic char CPUE and BPUE fluctuated slightly over the five sampling occasions.
+The overall trend showed an increase in both CPUE and BPUE between 2008 and 2020.
+Arctic char ranged in age from 0+ to 4+.
+All five age classes were recorded.

 Classification and assigning lakes with an ecological status is a critical part of the WFD monitoring programme.
 It allows River Basin District managers to identify and prioritise lakes that currently fall short of the minimum "Good Ecological Status" that is required if Ireland is not to incur penalties.
 A multimetric fish ecological classification tool (Fish in Lakes - 'FIL') was developed for the island of Ireland (Ecoregion 17) using IFI and Agri-Food and Biosciences Institute Northern Ireland (AFBINI) data generated during the NSSHARE Fish in Lakes project (Kelly et al., 2008).
 This tool was further developed during 2010 (FIL2) in order to make it fully WFD compliant, including producing EQR values for each lake and associated confidence in classification (Kelly et al., 2012b).

-Using the FIL2 classification tool, Lough Acoose has been assigned an ecological status of Good for 2017 based on the fish populations present.
-In previous years the lake was also assigned a fish status of Good in 2008, 2011 and 2014.
+Using the FIL2 classification tool, Lough Acoose has been assigned an ecological status of Good for 2020 based on the fish populations present.
+In previous years the lake was also assigned a fish status of Good in 2008, 2011, 2014 and 2017 (Fig. 1.7).

-In the 2010 to 2015 surveillance monitoring reporting period, the EPA assigned Lough Acoose an overall ecological status of Good.
+In the 2013 to 2018 surveillance monitoring reporting period, the EPA assigned Lough Acoose an overall ecological status of Good.